thekingdomofwool1/K3s_AI_Raspi/README.md

 ## Kubernetes

-In the folder titled Kubernetes I have templates of the manifests that I created to deploy this container.
+In the folders titled deployments, services and secrets I have templates of the manifests that I created to deploy this container.
 This includes the node port service to run it locally and a cloudflare tunnel to expose your app to the internet should you decide that that is a good idea.

 ## Deployment